Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to

 \section{Discussion}

+Let us summarize the main results of the present work.
+First, we have shown that the non-linear $\Sigma$-model in $(3+1)$ dimensions, when confined inside a box whose size satisfies a suitable quantization condition, possesses a $(1+1)$-dimensional sector that admits a supersymmetric extension.
+Second, we obtain numerical evidence to support the claim that, for box sizes which are close to those quantized values, the time dependent solutions are non-chaotic.
+To the best of authors' knowledge, this is the first result of this type in a theory related with the low energy limit of QCD.

-In the present work we analyzed the gauged non-linear $\Sigma$-model in (3+1) dimensions under and Ansatz representing a crystal of baryonic layers or ``nuclear \emph{lasagna} phase''.
+We analyzed the gauged non-linear $\Sigma$-model under and Ansatz representing a crystal of baryonic layers or ``nuclear \emph{lasagna} phase''.
 The configurations of this sector are characterized by a single parameter $\alpha$ which depends on the $\Sigma$-model coupling $\kappa$, the length scale $\ell$ representing the periodicity in the longitudinal directions, and an integer number $n$ corresponding to a non-vanishing topological invariant.
 Mutually perpendicular electric and magnetic fields of the same strength, extend along the direction of the layers.
 When the parameter $\alpha$ takes the value $\alpha=1$, the equations of motion can be obtained from a first order system, which possesses analytic solutions.